the-Automator-com/AHK-ToolKit/README.txt

      no more: "oh i forgot to mention that thereare includes there, remove those lines!".

-* Detect selected AHK command and open online documentation by pressing Alt.
+* Detect selected AHK command and open online documentation by pressing Shift.
 If you are in the forum creating a new post or replying to an existing post the selected command will get [url] tags instead linking to the online documentation.